hashicorp/consul/website/source/docs/install/index.html.md

 Copy the binary to anywhere on your system.
 If you intend to access it from the command-line, make sure to place it somewhere on your `PATH`.

+The [Getting started guides](https://learn.hashicorp.com/consul/getting-started) provide a quick walk through of using Consul on your local machine.

 ## Compiling from Source

 To compile from source, you will need [Go](https://golang.org) installed and